malavikam20/malavikam20/README.md

 ## About Me
 - 🚀 Full Stack Developer with expertise in React, Next.js, and Flutter
-- 💻 Currently pursuing B.Tech in Computer Science (2025) at VIT, Vellore
+- 💻 Graduated B.Tech in Computer Science (2025) at VIT, Vellore
 - 🌟 Skilled in building AI-powered applications and responsive interfaces
 - 🏆 Competitive programmer with multiple contest wins
-- 📱 Experienced in cross-platform mobile development
+- 📱 Experienced in cross-platform web and mobile development
 - 🔗 Portfolio: [malavikam20.github.io](https://malavikam20.github.io)

 ## My Tech Universe